-“After rushing home to check that my family were ok, I went straight to the hospital and started helping people.
-The things that I saw… I didn’t think that I would ever witness something so horrific.
-Can you imagine in a country where there is only one state hospital the number of people that we had to absorb?”
+“After rushing home to check that my family were OK, I went straight to the hospital and started helping people.
+The things that I saw … I didn’t think that I would ever witness something so horrific.
+Can you imagine in a country where there is only one state hospital, the number of people that we had to absorb?”

-With as many as 3 million people affected by the quake and over 300,000 deaths, Guy-Robert spent the following two years working to improve the health and safety of his local community through health promotion, research and disease prevention.
+With as many as three million people affected by the quake and over 300,000 deaths, Guy-Robert spent the following two years working to improve the health and safety of his local community through health promotion, research and disease prevention.

 With his focus now firmly on the public health space, Guy-Robert decided to apply for a scholarship to study abroad.

 In 2013, at the age of 29, Guy-Robert arrived at the University of Melbourne seeking his Masters of Public Health.
 Interestingly, his pursuit of education yielded some pleasant, yet unexpected results.